 Outreach to diverse firms is an important component of SURS investment program.
-In addition to MWDBE-focused programs with external manager-of-emerging managers providers and the internally managed Manager Diversity Program, SURS hosts an annual Diverse Manager Week.
-The event invites MWDBE firms in strategies across the portfolio to present their capabilities to staff and the corresponding consultants/advisors (either general or specialty).
-The objective is to identify exceptional talent early in the firm's life and provide opportunities for partnership with SURS.
-The fourth annual Diverse Manager Week took place in August 2022, with 21 diverse-owned firms participating.
+In addition to MWDBE-focused programs with external manager-of-emerging managers providers and the internally managed Manager Diversity Program, SURS attracts diverse firms throughout the year by the use of its Diverse Manager Outreach Portal.
+Prior to the portal, SURS hosted an annual Diverse Manager Week for four years which invited MWDBE firms in strategies across the portfolio to present their capabilities to staff and the corresponding consultants/advisors (either general or specialty).
 During FY 2023 SURS Investment staff launched the Diverse Manager Outreach Portal to provide for diverse-owned firms with greater than 51% MWDBE to present to the SURS investment team, its manager-of-manager partners, and/or its consultants on a monthly or quarterly basis depending on asset class.
 The portal is an expansion of the annual Diverse Manager Week event designed to meet with more managers throughout the year.
-Since its launch, 60 meetings have been arranged and conducted with diverse firms, as of June 30, 2023.
+Since its launch in FY 2023, 140 meetings have been arranged and conducted with diverse firms, as of June 30, 2024.